romshark/Go-1-2-Proposal---Immutability/README.md

   should not change the state of the object implementing this interface.
 - When declaring a **reference type** such as a pointer, a slice a map or a channel we have to know whether we want to:
-	- make the object changeable, but not the its reference
+	- make the object changeable, but not its reference
 	- make the actual reference changeable, but not the object it references
 	- make both the reference and the object changeable

-This additional cognitive overhead, prevents us from introducing the complexity created by mutable shared state.
-Bugs introduces through mutable shared state are very dangerous, hard to notice, hard to identify and pretty hard to fix.
+This additional cognitive overhead prevents us from introducing the complexity created by mutable shared state.
+Bugs introduced through mutable shared state are very dangerous, hard to notice, hard to identify and pretty hard to fix.
 Justifying the simplicity of a language which can lead to very complex bugs is rather incorrect when considering the insignificant overhead of the `const` qualifier.
-Thus immutability is a feature the overhead of which outweighs the disadvantages of not having it.
+Thus, immutability is a feature, the overhead of which outweighs the disadvantages of not having it.

 **Example:** You always have to remember to copy stuff that you don't want